 Here are the three payment assistance programs available:

 If you have private insurance, this card is available to cover up to $7,000 per year towards the cost of Truvada or Descovy, with no monthly limit.
 It can be used for copays, coinsurance, or high deductibles.
 For specific questions regarding Gilead’s Co-Pay Card, please call (800) 226-2056.

 Gilead’s Advancing Access Program

-Advancing Access is a program that assists uninsured, underinsured, and some Medicare patients by covering the costs (or gaps in cost) for Truvada.
+Advancing Access is a program that assists uninsured, underinsured, and some Medicare patients by covering the costs (or gaps in cost) for Truvada or Descovy.
 Patients must have income equal to or below 500% of the Federal Poverty Level ($60,300 in 2017) to qualify.
 For specific questions regarding Advancing Access, please call (800) 226-2056 or visit Gilead’s Advancing Access website.
 In order to apply you will need your social security number and proof of income (W2, 1040 tax return, 2 most recent pay stubs, or a notarized letter with monthly income/expenses/savings listed).

 After you apply the program will require more information and a signature from providers here at Nurx.
 Please send us the application, in pdf form, completed as much as you’re able and we’ll be in touch shortly.

 Patient Advocate Foundation (PAF)